adamsilver/fdpb/03-book-a-flight.md

 Autocomplete works by suggesting options (destinations in this case) as the user types.
 As suggestions appear, users can select one quickly, automatically completing the field — hence the name.
 This saves users having to scroll (unless, of course, they want to) while being able to forgive small typos at the same time.

 HTML5's `datalist` element combines with a text box to create this exact behaviour.
 Unfortunately, it's particularly buggy[^3].
 If your project is locked down to a browser that doesn't contain bugs, then you could use it.
-But we want to design an experience that works for as many people as possible, no matter their browser or device choices.
+But we want to design an inclusive experience - one that works for as many people as possible, no matter their browser or device choices.

 ![Datalist](./images/03/datalist.png)